Category Archives: Warfare

 The Euston Manifesto

 Today, 13Apr06, we—bloggers, academics, campaigners, writers, scientists, journalists, citizens—launch the Euston Manifesto.
 With this document we hope to publicly assert our progressive, democratic, egalitarian, internationalist principles in the face of recent attacks upon them from the Right and, to our dismay, the Left.
-Many of us are of the Left, but we come from across the […]
+Many of us are of the Left, but we come from across […]

 Fight!
 Fight!

 There’s a fascinating rumble going on at Tim Worstall’s place about legal status of certain battlefield practices.
-Here’s the quote from a Telegraph article that Tim set it off with: Lt Col Glyn Harper, a professor at the New Zealand army’s Military Studies Institute, who co-authored the book, In the Face of the Enemy, said that […]
+Here’s the quote from a Telegraph article that Tim set it off with: Lt Col Glyn Harper, a professor at the New Zealand army’s Military Studies Institute, who co-authored the book, In the Face of the Enemy, said […]

 No Joke